 If you see unknown OIDs in the browser and have MIB file(s) describing these unknown variables, you can import them using the MIBs… button.
 The best way to resolve an unknown OID is to search for it on the hardware manufacturer’s site.
 Also, you can use our online MIBs resource to find, download and import the MIB file that describes the variables.

 Only integer variables and variables that can be interpreted as integers can be selected for the Delta counter type.
-The other two counter types, Current Value and Value Change, allow using variables of any type, but using non-integer variables for the Current Value counter type only makes sense if you define the SNMP response validation section in monitor’s state conditions where you test the returned non-integer value for presense in a list of allowed or disallowed values.
+The other two counter types, Current Value and Value Change, allow using variables of any type, but using non-integer variables for the Current Value counter type only makes sense if you define the String response validation section in monitor’s state conditions where you test the returned non-integer value for presense in a list of allowed or disallowed values.

 Only a writable variable can be selected for use in SNMP SET action; such variables are green highlighted in the tree.
 You can use the Hide non-writables checkbox to hide all non-writable variables.

 In either SNMP MIB browser operation mode, you can change any writable variable value directly from the browser (interactively).
 In order to do so, select a variable highlighted in light green and press the Change button.
 This invokes a dialog where you will need to set a new variable value.
 Binary data is represented in hex and you can edit it as well.
 Once you submit the changes, the SNMP tree is reloaded to show you the updated SNMP variable value on the target host.
 In some cases variable updating doesn’t work (the value doesn’t change); for example, sysName and sysLocation are often only editable through the SNMP agent configuration file rather than through SNMP SET.
 Also, make sure to use an account with read-write access on the target host when making the change; quite often this is a private community in SNMP v1/v2.